 However, I think the focus on “powerful” men is a mistake because there are many relatively powerless men who nonetheless still have power of a woman somewhere — think fast food restaurant and convenience store managers, for example — who are abusing the women around them.

-Men like Harvey Weinstein and Brock I shoved a splintery hunk of wood up an unconscious woman’s ass without her permission for ten minutes of fun so I shouldn’t be punished severely Turner are protected by the system.
+Men like Harvey Weinstein and Brock I finger fucked an unconscious woman behind a dumpster for ten minutes of fun so I shouldn’t be punished severely Turner are protected by the system.
 Their livelihoods and careers and reputations are protected instinctively by those around them.
 The knee jerk response to the accusation of sexual assault against a man of privilege is “we can’t let this get out,” and not we have to prosecute this disgusting motherfucker.
 It happens across industries and up and down the social hierarchy.

 America’s Sexual-Assault Epidemic